ossCare/svnPlus/README.md

 SVNPlus-TagProtect version 3.18.1
 =================================
 The PERL code has been updated with minor bug fixes found while porting the code to Python.
-This is the last updates to the PERL code and all futher updates will be with in the Python line.
+This is the last updates to the PERL code and all further updates will be with in the Python line.